You may be surprised at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a problem before it causes damage.

 5. Sudden Leaks

-If you discover puddles or dark areas close to your water heater, it’s a smart time to think about buying a new unit ASAP.
+If you discover puddles or dark patches around your water heater, it’s a wise time to consider getting a replacement unit as soon as possible.

 These leaks are usually caused by little splits in the tank itself.
-The longer you postpone it, the more likely you’ll run into a crisis when the tank malfunctions.
-(You can halt a messy tank malfunction later on by upgrading to a tankless water heater, which doesn’t keep water.)
+The longer you postpone it, the more likely you’ll experience a crisis when the tank gives out.
+(You can stop a messy tank malfunction later on by upgrading to a tankless water heater, which doesn’t keep water.)

 Water damage is pricey to fix and a nuisance you shouldn’t have to fret about.

-If your water heater is past its prime, or in serious need of professional repairs, contact the Eveready Service Experts team at 804-548-4480.
+If your water heater is past its prime, or in serious need of professional repairs, contact the Eveready Service Experts technicians at 804-548-4480.
 You could also request an appointment by contacting us online.